-Tina Kelley’s fourth poetry collection, Rise Wildly, is forthcoming in 2020 from CavanKerry Press, which also published Abloom and Awry (2017).
+Tina Kelley’s fourth poetry collection, Rise Wildly, was released in 2020 by CavanKerry Press, which also published Abloom and Awry (2017).
 Ardor won the Jacar Press 2017 chapbook competition.
 Her other books are Precise (Word Press), and The Gospel of Galore, winner of a 2003 Washington State Book Award.
 She co-authored Almost Home: Helping Kids Move from Homelessness to Hope, and was a reporter for The New York Times for a decade, sharing in a staff Pulitzer for coverage of the 9/11 attacks.
 She wrote 121 “Portraits of Grief,” short descriptions of the victims, and many stories about oppression: the health problems of a Native American tribe living near a Superfund site, a high school student who challenged a proselytizing public school teacher and who received a death threat for his stance, a transgender vocational school principal in a rural town, and the lives of children waiting to be adopted out of foster care.
 Her journalism has appeared in Orion, Audubon, and People magazines, and her poetry has appeared in Poetry East, North American Review, Poetry Northwest, Prairie Schooner, The Best American Poetry, and on the buses of Seattle.
 She and her husband have two children and live in Maplewood, NJ.

 Christine Korfhage was born in Albany, NY and grew up overseas.
 A former artisan and juried member of the League of New Hampshire Craftsmen, she began writing poetry at age 49.
 Returning to school after three decades, in 1999 she received her B.A. from Vermont College’s Adult Degree Program where she was awarded a Fellowship for Excellence in Creative Writing.
 She received her M.F.A. from Bennington College in 2001.
 Her poems have appeared in many journals, including Chiron Review, Connecticut River Review, Nimrod International Review, Paterson Literary Review, Pearl, Red Rock Review and The Spoon River Poetry Review.
 A mother and grandmother, Christine lives in New Hampshire.
 CavanKerry Press published her poetry collection, We Aren’t Who We Are and this world isn’t either, in 2007.